 How will the 5G wireless tech trend impact market research

 For market researchers, this means more mobile surveys for sure.
-But more importantly, there are many opportunities to integrate the data collection experience with participant’s everyday devices: automobiles, home appliances, home systems, and business.
+But more importantly, there are many opportunities for market research panels to integrate the data collection experience with participant’s everyday devices: automobiles, home appliances, home systems, and business.
 Each of these station points can play a part as a data entry portal for behavioral information and/or provide alerts or triggers to spawn interactive research activities.

 Data collection incorporating the use of video, already a growing segment has grown exponentially due to COVID-19 for conducting qualitative research once done principally face-to-face.
 Reaching respondents on their mobile devices with 5G speed and reliability is crucial to success for these programs.